 - To have the capability to work with department heads in applying for grants.

 - To perform other duties as the Mayor and Council may direct.

-The City Clerk's Office is responsible for maintaining all official City records in compliance with the Code of Iowa and other state, federal and local regulations.
+The City Administrator's Office is responsible for maintaining all official City records in compliance with the Code of Iowa and other state, federal and local regulations.
 This includes the preparation of City Council agendas, public notices, minutes, recording actions taken by the City Council and maintaining records of the City's ordinances, contracts, agreements, and other historical and legal documents.
 The Clerk's Office regularly provides information regarding Council actions, procedures, and City ordinances to the public and other city departments.
 In addition, various licenses and permits are issued and parking violations and other miscellaneous fees are collected.